 Based on your organization’s PCI DSS requirements, the complexity involved in managing your PCI DSS compliance journey will vary.

-For organizations to be PCI DSS, they must implement controls, security policies, and administrative processes designed to protect card data from unauthorized access.
-The PCI DSS framework mandates organizations to comply with the 12 requirements detailed in the framework.
+For organizations to be PCI DSS compliant they must implement controls, security policies, and administrative processes designed to protect card data from unauthorized access.

 A good firewall must: